NotReal003/support/docs/privacy.md

 ### Request Page

-**Notice: We collect user data to provide and secure our services.**
+**Notice: We collect user data to provide, secure, and improve our services.**

 When you log in with your Discord account or sign up with an email address on our [Request Page](https://request.notreal003.org), we collect the following data:

 - **Account ID** (for users signed in with Discord or Google): To link your account and enable login functionality.
-- **Email address** (from the account used to sign in): To verify your identity and send service-related updates.
+- **Email address**: To verify your identity, send service-related updates, and (where applicable) promotional or informational emails.
 - **Username and avatar**: To personalize your experience on the site.
-- **IP address**: For security purposes (e.g., detecting suspicious activity), retained for up to 30 days.
+- **IP address**: For security purposes (e.g., detecting suspicious activity).
-- **Device and browser information (user agent)**: To optimize compatibility and troubleshoot issues, retained for up to 90 days.
+- **Device and browser information (user agent)**: To optimize compatibility and troubleshoot issues.

-Data is kept only as long as necessary for these purposes, typically up to 90 days after account inactivity.
-To request a copy of your data or its deletion, contact us at [support@notreal003.org](mailto:support@notreal003.org).
+All collected data is retained **until the service is permanently discontinued** and becomes unavailable.
+This ensures historical, operational, and security continuity.

+To request access or deletion of your data, contact [support@notreal003.org](mailto:support@notreal003.org).
+However, **response timelines (7, 30, or 90 days) are not guaranteed**, and your request **may be denied or rejected** depending on operational capacity, legal, or technical reasons.

 ### Player Stats Check